inouye-lab/ExpectedPredictions/README.md

 - The folder `./data` includes the datasets used for the experiments.

 - The folder `./exp` includes results such as the learned circuits, and raw results from "missing data experiments".

+Python 3.6.9 was used to run the experiments.